matrix-org/matrix-spec-proposals/proposals/2747-voip-call-transfer.md

 }
 ```

-If this key is absent or set to anything othet than the boolean, `true`, or if
+If this key is absent or set to anything other than the boolean, `true`, or if
 the `capabilities` object is missing altogether, it should be assumed that the
 sender of the invite or answer does not support call transfers and clients should
 reflect this in the UI accordingly.